What is the body of knowledge and skills which form the extent of the curriculum?

 Above all our curriculum is designed to promote and develop confidence, aspiration, ambition and tolerance for in the children in our setting.
 Our aim is to inspire our children to be hard working and successful in an ever changing world

 Guided reading sessions are conducted daily using books from our whole school book banded system.
-Children work in small groups led by an adult.
+Children work in small groups or who class situations led by an adult.
 The sessions are structured into three parts: follow-up and discussion of home-based task, guided reading sessions with questioning focused on end of year expectations, task to be shared and completed at home in turn increasing parental engagement.

-There is a class reading area to facilitate and promote positive attitude to reading.
+There is a class have reading areas to facilitate and promote positive attitude to reading.
 Children can independently choose a book from a selection of age-appropriate texts to read in class or to supplement home reading.
+We now have a fully stocked school library partly funded by the Foyle Foundation where children can take books home.

-There is a scheme available for teachers to follow: ‘Wordsmith’ which offers structures and suggestions for a range of genres and focus texts to meet end of year expectations.
+Our writing scheme has been developed and tailored to the needs of our children.
+It offers structures and suggestions for a range of genres and focus texts to meet end of year expectations.
 This scheme also suggests spelling and grammar activities and rules that can be taught to support a specific genre.
+This is supported by Rising Stars Spelling

 Grammar, Punctuation and Spelling